AnnaNCS/scheduling_algorithms/README.md

 	at t4, p1 has 4 CPU time left, p2 has 2 and p3 has 1   => p3 starts and ends at t5
 	at t5, p1 has 4 CPU time left and p2 only 2 	       => p2 continues and ends at t7
-	and at t7 p1 is the only left and continues and ends at t11 What if for two prosesses that are ready to continue have same CPU time left, which one finishes first?
+	and at t7 p1 is the only left and continues and ends at t11 What if two processes that are ready to continue have the same CPU time left, which one finishes first?

 ## Interactive Processes Scheduling